oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk09, the watergate story.md

 ## Woodward and Bernstein

-* Sunday's story in The Post described the break-in and said one of the defendents was James McCord, a retired CIA agent
+* Sunday's story in The Post described the break-in and said one of the defendants was James McCord, a retired CIA agent
 * ...

 ## anonymous sources